Variant Effect Predictor FAQ

 Q: Why do I see so many lines of output for each variant in my input?

-A: While it can be convenient to search for a easy, one word answer to the question "What is the consequence of this variant?", in reality biology does not make it this simple!
+While it would be convenient to have a simple, one word answer to the question "What is the consequence of this variant?", in reality biology is not this simple!
 Many genes have more than one transcript, so VEP provides a prediction for each transcript that a variant overlaps.
-The VEP script can help here; the --canonical and --ccds options indicate which transcripts are canonical and belong to the CCDS set respectively, while --pick, --per_gene, --summary and --most_severe allow you to give a more summary level assessment per variant.
+VEP has options to help select results according to your requirements; the --canonical and --ccds options indicate which transcripts are canonical and belong to the CCDS set respectively, while --pick, --per_gene, --summary and --most_severe allow you to give a more summary level assessment per variant.

 Furthermore, several "compound" consequences are also possible - if, for example, a variant falls in the final few bases of an exon, it may be considered to affect a splicing site, in addition to possibly affecting the coding sequence.